Guyhirn: Education

 Supported by the National Society, Guyhirn School opened in 1875.
-In 1937 "extensive alterations...[were] made at a cost of over £1000."
+In 1937 "extensive alterations ... [were] made at a cost of over £1000."
 The school was formally reopened by the Bishop of Ely, Bernard Heywood, on 31 July 1937.
-It remains a "a small, family centered[sic] Church of England Primary School that is committed to promoting our Christian values."
+It remains "a small, family centered[sic] Church of England Primary School that is committed to promoting our Christian values."

 In popular culture

-In Charles Kingsley's novel Alton Locke, he refers to Guyhirn, as Guy Hall, and describes the bodies of "two Irish reapers... hanging in chains by Wisbeach River."
+In Charles Kingsley's novel Alton Locke, he refers to Guyhirn, as Guy Hall, and describes the bodies of "two Irish reapers ... hanging in chains by Wisbeach River."
 This is based on the murder of William Marriot and attempted murder of his wife, of Wisbech High Fen, in 1795.
 Four Irishmen employed as harvesters were convicted, executed and two of their bodies hung from gibbets on the river bank at Guyhirn.
 The other two bodies were sent for dissection by surgeons.
 Part of one gibbet was eventually put on display in Wisbech and Fenland Museum.